-Eddie Donnelly has practiced law in San Francisco for 17 years, with a focus on litigation and corporate counseling.
+Eddie Donnelly has practiced law in San Francisco for 20 years, with a focus on litigation and corporate counseling.
 Eddie is specialized in employment litigation, contract disputes, civil rights, election law and mediation.
-He is currently an attorney at the Renne Public Law Group.
+Eddie currently operates his own law practice (Donnelly Law Group).

 Eddie earned his J.D. from University of San Francisco (magna cum laude) and his B.A from University of California, Los Angeles (Economics).

-In addition to his law practice, Eddie has coached high school basketball for the past eight years at public high schools in San Francisco and Marin.
+In addition to his law practice, Eddie coaches high school basketball and flag football for San Francisco's Lowell High School.